4 Sure-Fire Ways to Boost Your Self-Awareness

 This reflection must be done time and again, and good leaders often return to the same experiences repeatedly to gain new insights as they grow.

-Your leadership identity, whether you’re aware of it or not, influences how you lead.
-In our diverse, global marketplace, it’s critical to understand our own identity and how it shapes interactions with others.
+Your leadership identity, or social identity, influences how you lead, whether you’re aware of it or not.
+In fact, we all make assumptions about our own identity and that of others.
+Unfortunately, when we work together, assumptions are often treated as reality.
+That’s why in our diverse, global marketplace, it’s even more critical to understand our own identity and how it shapes interactions with others.

 Think of your leadership identity as 3 concentric rings (which may overlap).
 In the outer ring is your given identity — characteristics you have no choice about.
 These natural traits include age, nationality, race, some physical characteristics, and the like.

 The second ring is your chosen identity.
 These traits describe your status, characteristics you control, and skills.
 Common attributes in the chosen identity are your occupation, political affiliation, and hobbies, among others.

 The innermost ring is your core identity.
 These are the qualities that make you unique; some may change over your life, while others remain constant.
 Included here are behaviors, values, and beliefs.

 We use social identity to categorize people into groups, identify with particular groups, and compare various groups.
 Knowing your leadership identity may help you find common ground with others and enhance your internal and external self-awareness, leading to stronger relationships or reducing the likelihood of misunderstandings during critical communications.